mikkurogue/mikkurogue/README.md

 ### Hej hej!

-I'm Michael, a .NET and JavaScript (TypeScript is more enjoyable though) developer.
-Currently working as a Software Engineer in the Netherlands.
+I'm Michael, a .NET and JavaScript (TypeScript is more enjoyable though) and upcoming Swift/iOS developer.
+Currently working as a Software Engineer in the Netherlands, for an inudstrial automation company.

 I'm always open for new projects, ideas, opportunities or just to talk!
 You can see my portfolio (albeit slightly barren and unpolished, but I'm an engineer not a designer get off my back 😛) over here at [mikkelzu.github.io](https://mikkelzu.github.io).
 There you can find my contact details and other amazing things that are definitely worth checking out 😃